Optical Communications with Relative Intensity Noise: Channel Modeling and Information Rates

 \subsection{Numerical Results}

-Fig.~\ref{fig:GMI} shows GMI $\mathcal{I}_q^{\mathrm{GMI}}$ for the parameters given in \mbox{Table~\ref{tab:sim_param}}.
+Figure~\ref{fig:GMI} shows GMI $I_\qmetric^{\mathrm{gmi}}$ for the parameters given in \mbox{Table~\ref{tab:sim_param}}.
 We evaluated \eqref{eq:lowerbound}--\eqref{eq:py_a} using Monte-Carlo integration.
-Equally-spaced constellations $\mathcal{A}$ for different values of $M$ are derived using the constraints given in \eqref{eq:OMA}.
+Equally-spaced constellations $\Xset$ for different values of $M$ are derived using the constraints given in \eqref{eq:OMA}.
 The following observations are made from Fig.~\ref{fig:GMI}.
 Firstly, lower-cardinality constellations provide higher AIRs except for high OMA values, for which GMI saturates.
 Secondly, GMI saturates at $m=\log_2(M)$ for $M\leq4$ only, while it saturates at smaller values for higher $M$.
-This saturation for denser constellations can be explained by the signal-dependent noise with higher variance $\sigma^2_{Z|A}$ in~\eqref{eq:Zk_var} (see Fig.~\ref{fig:histograms}) that high-power constellation points experience.
-This figure shows that using $M$-PAM with $M>8$ provides only negligible gains, which is in agreement with recent experimental observations in the literature~\cite[Table I]{pang2020}.
-Finally, Fig.~\ref{fig:GMI} also shows GMI results when the variance $\sigma_Z^2(a)$ is calculated via \eqref{eq:model_old0} (stars).
-These results show little difference to those based on Thm.~\ref{theo:variance}, which make us conjecture that taking memory into account is key for this channel model.
+This saturation for denser constellations can be explained by the signal-dependent noise with higher variance $\sigma^2_{Z}(x)$ in~\eqref{eq:Zk_var} (see Fig.~\ref{fig:histograms}) that high-power constellation points experience.
+Figure~\ref{fig:GMI} shows that when the channel is RIN-dominated, using $M$-PAM with $M>8$ provides only negligible gains when using a memoryless decoding metric, which is in agreement with recent experimental observations in the literature~\cite[Table I]{pang2020}.
+Finally, Fig.~\ref{fig:GMI} also shows GMI results when the variance $\sigma_Z^2(x)$ is calculated via \eqref{eq:model_old0} instead (stars).
+These results show little difference to those based on Thm.~\ref{theo:variance}, which make us conjecture that taking the memory from $Z_k$ into account is key to achieve higher rates for this channel model.

-To analyze the saturation of the GMI for dense constellations, Fig.~\ref{fig:convergence} shows thes saturation values at very large OMA ($\text{OMA}=25$~dBm).
-This figure shows that the saturated GMI has a maximum at $M=16$, and confirms that using values of $M$ larger than $M=8$ provides little or no gain in terms of GMI.
-As mentioned above, we believe that using a mismatched metric with memory would remove this saturation.